Three NEW Savory Flavors. Try this nourishing sipping broth in three flavors inspired by classics. Shop Now

 Collagen is an important type of protein that many of us may not be getting enough of from our diets, considering it’s not found in typical protein sources like most cuts of meat.

-Although supplementation is widely available, including a few servings of collagen-rich foods and collagen-boosting foods in your diet can also help optimize your levels.
+Although supplementation is widely available, including a few servings of collagen-rich foods (see below) and collagen-boosting foods (foods that literally can raise your collagen levels in your body yet don't contain any collagen) in your diet can also help optimize your levels.
 This in turn is supportive of healthy joints, skin health and gut health.

 Which collagen foods are the best ones to focus on?
 Let’s take a closer look at what exactly collagen does and a few of the top collagen-rich foods to emphasize in your diet.